 Make her feel like Cinderella at a ball.
 Delight in her and show her that you are strong by controlling your physical desires and by your confidence.
 Put in some humor here and there but don’t overdo it.
 Too much humor might make her think that you’re not serious about things.
 Too little humor might make her thing that you’re too serious.
 Use discretion.
 By this point, you should be comfortable enough with her that you’ll know when to say certain things, how to approach topics and how to respond to her.

 Do you have kids?
 Does she have kids?
 Don’t meet them just yet.
 Give your new found relationship some time to grow, flourish and blossom.
 Make sure you have a good foundation to stand on before you meet her kids or she meets your kids.
 The worst thing you can do to your kids is to constantly bring women into their lives that don’t work out.
 It disappoints them and sets a bad example.
 “How long should I give before my girlfriend meets my kids?” you may ask.
 There isn’t a set time period.
+My friend gave it 8 months before his girlfriend met his son.
 It all depends on how close you’ve grown together, how comfortable you are with each other and how mature your relationship is.
 If you still have doubts or if you’re holding things back from her, it isn’t a good time to bring kids into the picture.
 When you two are fully comfortable with one another and feel ready to move on to the next phase, then you can meet each other’s kids.

 Well, I hope you’ve enjoyed the Beginner’s Guide to On-Line Dating from my perspective.
 Every situation is different and will not be handled in the same way.
 However, if you follow these guidelines, I hope you will be well on your way of finding a great match and will be successful where I have not been.
 I’ve realized a strange fact.
 Whenever I am not successful in something, instead of thinking of myself as a failure, I become the best teacher.
 Good luck ladies and gentlemen!